Techie-Ernie/vtok2/README.md

 - Contains the scrape_stats() function, which uses Selenium to count the number of kills in each round.
 This returns a dict highlight_rounds, which are the rounds where kills >= MIN_KILLS (as defined in config.ini)

-3. **extract_images.py**
+3. **edit.py**

+- edit.py converts the video into a TikTok-friendly format.
+- get_predictions() uses a model from Roboflow to detect the streamer's camera in a particular frame of the video. (set to 150th frame - an arbitary number - check predictions_img.png if the function fails - may fix this later)
+- The model locates the bounding box of the streamer's camera and these coordinates are sent to the edit_video() function
+- edit_video() uses moviepy to create the final TikTok-friendly video by combining the streamer's camera at the top of the video and the gameplay at the bottom.

+#### For streamers' games

+4. **comp_extract_images.py**

 - Contains the extract_images() function which takes in the downloaded video and reads the frames using OpenCV, skipping forward by frame_interval (as defined in config.ini) number of frames.
 - PaddleOCR is used to read the numbers corresponding to the player's team score and the opponent's score, adding it to score_dict, along with its timestamp.
 Identical scores and scores which don't make sense (e.g. from 10-7 to 10-6) will not be added.
 - score_dict is returned
 - This part is still buggy, as contrast between the numbers and the background is sometimes too low and the numbers are inaccurate or not recognised.

-4. **extract_video.py**
+5. **comp_extract_video.py**

 - convert_rounds() takes in the score_dict from extract_images() and simply iterates through score_dict to replace the key (initially something like '0:0' in score_dict to '1' instead - essentially getting the round number).
 The new dict returned is round_dict
 - extract_clip() parses the round_dict and highlight_dict in order to determine the timestamps where there are highlights that need to be extracted.
 It then uses moviepy to extract a subclip of the original downloaded video and writes the subclip to a file.
 The result will look like the CLIP_EXTRACTED video at the top of this file.

-5. **edit.py**

-- edit.py converts the video into a TikTok-friendly format.
-- get_predictions() uses a model from Roboflow to detect the streamer's camera in a particular frame of the video. (set to 150th frame - an arbitary number - check predictions_img.png if the function fails - may fix this later)
-- The model locates the bounding box of the streamer's camera and these coordinates are sent to the edit_video() function
-- edit_video() uses moviepy to create the final TikTok-friendly video by combining the streamer's camera at the top of the video and the gameplay at the bottom.

 6.**find_match_stats.py**